');

 About Big Lake, WA

-Big Lake is a small community in Washington with a population of 2,648 residents.
-The median household income is $119,000 per year, which is above the national average.
-The median age in Big Lake is 48.3 years.
+Big Lake is a small town located in Washington with a population of 2,648 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $119,000 per year, which is 58% above the national median of $75,149.
+The median age of 48.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Big Lake Ranks in Washington